Top OSS Incident Response Tools

 Osquery

-Osquery isn’t a fully fledged OSS IR tool but plays a critical role in providing detailed visibility into operating system states.
+Osquery provides detailed visibility into operating system state that can support IR.
 Because Osquery treats the operating system as a high-performance relational database, users can quickly extract and analyze data about installed software, network connections, system processes, and more.

 Core features